 Green colored conflict striping indicates the path of travel of people on bicycles, and alerts people intending to turn across the bike lane to yield when bicyclists are present.
+Pictured left: green conflict striping on Culver City Ave.

 - Green colored pavement shall be used in compliance with FHWA Interim Approval (FHWA IA-14.10).13 - While other colors have been used (red, blue, yellow), green is the recommended color in the US. - The application of green colored pavement within bicycle lanes is an emerging practice.
 The guidance recommended here is based on best practices in cities around the county.